ndchian/project-4-group-3/README.md

-# Identification of various mushroom species as edible, definitely poisonous, or of unknown edibility
+# Identification of various mushroom species as edible, definitely poisonous, or of unknown edibility(classified as poisonous)

 ## Project 4 (Group: 3) - University of Minnesota- Data Visualization and Analytics Bootcamp